gaak99/faunadb-hylisp/README.md

 My first inclination was to start a small proj to hackup a quick Scheme based one.

-But But But it then hit me that maybe this is perfect for Hy the lispy Python.
+ButButBut it then hit me that maybe this is perfect for Hy the lispy Python.

 I've not used Hy before and was keen to try it so double rainbow here.